platformio/platformio-docs/integration/ide/clion.rst

 Please open CLion terminal and use :ref:`cmd_device`.
 You can also configure device monitor per project using :ref:`projectconf_section_env_monitor`.

-Please not that you need to manually close/stop device monitor before firmware uploading.
+Please note that you need to manually close/stop device monitor before firmware uploading.

 Debugging
 ---------